jdvalencit/item-comparison-api/README.md

 - Authentication & Authorization – implement proper access controls (e.g., JWT) to ensure only authorized sellers can manage their products.
 - Automated testing – add unit tests and integration tests to ensure API reliability and prevent regressions.
 - Database integration – optionally migrate from JSON file storage to a database for scalability and performance.
+- Pagination and Metadata - Add pagination support and include additional response metadata (e.g., total count and page size) instead of returning a raw JSON array of products.
+- Universal Identifiers - Generate product IDs using a universally unique identifier (UUID) rather than relying on manually assigned IDs.